-The UCSD Regional Burn Center expects to treat numerous children and adults with severe sunburns during the summer season.
+The UC San Diego Regional Burn Center expects to treat numerous children and adults with severe sunburns during the summer season.

-The UCSD Burn Center recommends covering up, avoid falling asleep in the sun, and always apply sunscreen of 25 SPF or higher to prevent sunburn.
+The UC San Diego Burn Center recommends covering up, avoid falling asleep in the sun, and always apply sunscreen of 25 SPF or higher to prevent sunburn.

 It is generally recommended that children of all ages be kept out of strong, prolonged sunlight, however, sunscreen can be safely used from age six months forward.
 Children younger than six months should be kept out of prolonged, intense sunlight.
 However, if for some reason, it is unavoidable for an infant to be in the sunlight, sunscreen is probably safe at any age.